DarrenHing77/AutoMatty/README.md

 - **Python Plugin enabled** (Edit → Plugins → Python)

 ### Material Editor Setup (Optional but Recommended)
-The **Material Editor** provides visual sliders and real-time parameter editing.
+The **Material Editor** is probably 1 of my favorite features as it makes working with instance parameters a little more convenient

 **Installation Steps:**
 1. **Press Windows Key + R**